-DARS staff works collaboratively to ensure students with disabilities in need of Pre-ETS receive these services.
-DARS Pre-Employment (PE) counselors support PE students with disabilities with accessing the Pre-ETS they need by arranging for and often also providing these services.
-VR clients who are students with disabilities are supported by their VR counselor with receiving the Pre-ETS they need.
-If a VR student with a disability is still in high school, the VR counselor will collaborate with the PE counselor assigned to the student's high school to ensure the student has the opportunity to access Pre-ETS offered in the school setting.
-As necessary, Pre-ETS and VR counselors link students with disabilities with other agency staff and community providers to further support Pre-ETS needs.
+DARS staff work collaboratively to ensure students with disabilities in need of Pre-ETS receive these services.
+DARS VR counselors support PE and VR students with disabilities with accessing the Pre-ETS they need by arranging for and often also providing these services.
+As necessary, VR counselors link students with disabilities with other agency staff and community providers to further support Pre-ETS needs.

 All staff in a local DARS office engage in consistent communication and collaboration to ensure coordinated delivery of meaningful Pre-ETS to the students served by the office.
-In addition to PE and VR counselors, DARS staff that assist in the delivery of Pre-ETS include, but is not limited to, employment support specialists, workforce specialists/placement counselors, vocational evaluators/career assessment counselors, business development managers and assistive technology specialists.
+In addition to VR counselors, DARS staff that assist in the delivery of Pre-ETS include, but are not limited to, employment support specialists, workforce specialists/placement counselors, vocational evaluators/career assessment counselors, business development managers and assistive technology specialists.
 DARS capitalizes on the unique expertise of its diverse staff to support students with an early start at job exploration and to practice and improve workplace skills and behaviors that will prepare students for successful transitions from school to post-school life.